bagisto/bagisto-docs/src/theme-development/theme-sections.md

 }
 ```

-With no `getFields()` the editor shows the section with the message "This
-section has no settings to edit in this theme", which is fine for a block whose
-markup is fixed in the theme's views.
+With no `getFields()` the editor shows the section with the message "This section has no settings to edit in this theme.", which suits a block whose markup is fixed in the theme's views.

-### Step 2: describe the fields
+### Step 2: Describe the Fields

-`getFields()` returns a list of field descriptors.
-Each has a `key` (the option
-name it is stored under), a `type` (one of the `SectionSchema` constants) and a
-`label`.
-The editor is generic: it draws whatever schema it receives, so a
-custom type needs **no Blade or Vue of its own in the admin**.
+`getFields()` returns field descriptors, each with a `key` (the option name it's stored under), a `type` (a `SectionSchema` constant) and a `label`.
+The editor draws whatever schema it receives, so a custom type needs **no Blade or Vue of its own in the admin**.

 | `SectionSchema` constant | Editor control | Extra keys |
 |---|---|---|